lixitrixi/felixleitner.com/collections/_projects/raycast.md

 ---
-layout: "project"
-icon: "raycast.png"
-title: "Ray Casting"
+title: Ray Casting
-tools: "Python / Pygame"
+tools: Python, Pygame
-timeframe: "June 2022"
+timeframe: Jun 2022
 ---
 I've always been interested in 3D computer graphics, and this project gave me some hands-on experience with it.
 I created a camera object that could move around a 3D scene, and placed a sphere in the middle of it.
 By shooting "rays" from the camera at many different angles and calculating their intersection with the sphere, I was able to render the sphere onto a 2D screen.